adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 Note that all the code we have added to the solution thus far is in the common `TaskList` project.
 Nothing is required for this simple example in a platform specific project.
-That isn't normal, as we shall see.
+That isn't normal, as we shall see in later chapters.

 ### Building the Client for Universal Windows